 Choctaw Nation Assistance Programs – Have a CDIB card?
 If so, check out the Choctaw financial aid opportunities.

-Oklahoma Department of Rehabilitation Services – Have a documented disability?
+Oklahoma Department of Rehabilitation Services – If you have a documented disability or visual impairment, you may qualify for assistance through Vocational Rehabilitation.
 Click here for support and assistance opportunities when returning to school.

 What exactly does EOC do?